 Medical Marijuana: A Flanking Strategy from Legalization Proponents

 The idea of using marijuana in the treatment of illness, such as AIDS or multiple sclerosis, is not new.
 Much of the allure of this concept comes from marijuana's historic use as a folk medicine.
 But in the twenty-first century, medical practice requires that medicines meet a variety of well-established standards to establish that they are safe, effective and pure before they are approved for sick patients.
 This system includes the requirement that medicines be approved by the US Food and Drug Administration (FDA) and dispensed by pharmacies through prescription from licensed physicians.
 Smoked marijuana fails to meet these commonly accepted standards for many reasons.
 IBH supports the study of the therapeutic uses of the specific chemicals in marijuana that are delivered just as are all other medicines, in purified forms, in controlled doses, for specific disorders, and by nontoxic routes of administration.
+Not surprisingly, the nation's major medical associations do not support smoked marijuana as medicine.

 - Smoked marijuana cannot be prescribed in controllable doses because it delivers an inconsistent amount of the active ingredient, THC (tetrahydrocannabinol).